Euphe/google-interview-university/README.md

 		- [x] _from_list(list) builds a new heap from a list of keys.
         - [x] heap_sort() - take an unsorted array and turn it into a sorted array in-place using a min heap - not implement, just read

-    - [ ] PROJECT: Make a minigame with timers implemented with min heap

 - ### Balanced search trees
     - Know least one type of balanced binary tree (and know how it's implemented):